 As its name suggests, the ARB Elements portable fridge is built for a life outdoors.
-It's well suited for campers and travellers who are likely to store it in the tray of their ute or in a trailer.
+It's well-suited for campers and travellers who are likely to store it in the tray of their ute or in a trailer.
 It's waterproof and dustproof, is built out of stainless steel, and has an optional mounting kit to keep it from bumping around.
 We also like the gas-loaded lid arms, which keep it up of its own accord.
-Plus, it has a lockable magnetic seal, using a three-digit code on the nicely designed control panel.
+Plus, it has a lockable magnetic seal, using a 3-digit code on the nicely designed control panel.

 Its robust design comes at a bit of cost.
 It's a sizeable fridge for its capacity and considerably heavy, and it's disappointing that the tie-down straps, which are a key accessory given the ARB Elements use case, aren't included.
 It's also interesting that you must open the fridge to access all the control options, which could annoy some people.

 Speaking of annoying, its squat shape is also restrictive on storing tall items like wine bottles.

 The ARB Elements does use a reliable SECOP compressor and comes with a 3-year warranty.
 The use case is very specific, though, which is a shame as it's a great looking fridge.
 There is only the singular 60L option.
 It's also worth noting that they're not too easy to find, with your best bet being a direct purchase through a physical ARB store.

 Is the Oztrail fridge any good?

 The Oztrail 45L portable camping fridge looks to fit into the upper range of the budget price tier while offering a sturdy metal exterior.
 It's got a simple but functional design with utilitarian handles that double as tie-down points, as well as a nice big control panel and sturdy lid clip mechanism.
 It runs off the solid LG compressor and is relatively quiet, but it isn't top tier and the 2-year warranty reflects that.